Substance abuse is a life-limiting and often life-destroying disability

 Preparing for work

-Accomplishing tasks successfully is also an important stepping stone to recovery, so work is an integral part of the program.
+Successfully accomplishing tasks is an important stepping stone to recovery, so employment is an integral part of the program.

 A specialist works with you to identify strengths, resources, priorities, concerns, abilities, capabilities, and interests that will lead to a successful employment outcome.